 Robust

-The content of the website must have the ability to be interpreted reliable across a range of assistive technologies, and have the ability to adapt to new user agents.
+Users must interpret the website content across a range of assistive technologies and adapt to new user agents.

 What does the EU Web Accessibility Directive cover?